Busan city aerial skyline view illuminated at night, South Korea, Asia

 Off-season (lower prices)

-Busan, South Korea is a Moderate destination perfect for beach and culture.
+Busan, South Korea is a destination with a temperate climate, perfect for Haeundae Beach and Gamcheon Village.
 The best time to visit is Apr, May, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $69/day, while mid-range trips average $162/day.
-Visa-free for short tourism stays.
+Budget travel costs around $75/day, while mid-range trips average $177/day.
+Entry rules depend on your passport.

 /day